-If you’re working a full-time job and thinking of joining the increasing number of people who work remotely, there are some things you’re going to need to be successful.
+If you’re thinking of joining the increasing number of people who work remotely, there are some things that will help you achieve professional success from home.

-How to Work From Home: Here’s Everything You Need
+How to Work From Home: A Starter Kit On What You Need

-In this article, we’re going to go over six things you’ll need so that the transition to working remotely will be as smooth as possible.
+In this article, we’re going to go over a work-from-home starter kit you’ll need so that the transition to working remotely will be as smooth as possible.

-Here is some electronic equipment you may need:
+Here are some other electronics you may need:

 - USB headset with microphone

 If you have a Mac and your job requires a Windows system, you can download Boot Camp Assistant to put Microsoft’s OS on your device.